Ebiroll/qemu_esp32/README.md

 Note that rom0 is smaller than the actual dump.
 Those two files will be loaded by qemu and must be in same directory as you start qemu.
 ```

+#Dumping flash content.
+esp/esp-idf/components/esptool_py/esptool/esptool.py --baud 920600 read_flash 0 0x400000  esp32flash.bin
+Now there is simple flash emulation in qemu.
+You need the file  esp32flash.bin to be in the same directory as rom.bin & rom1.bin.
+Currently write and mmao functions are not implemented.
+Soon they should be there.
+If no flashfile exists, an empty file will be created.